Blacksmoke16/GESI/README.md

 ## Usage Tips

 ### Checking the version
 Use the GESI option in the menu bar and click the `Check for updates` option.
-Explanations of the types of updates are below:
+Explanations of the types of updates for GESI.gs are below:
 * New major version - Indicates a major rework of the script, there will most likely be breaking changes that require reauth/edits of your sheet.
 * New minor version - New features/additions to the script that will work with current auths.
 Just copy paste new code in.
 * New patch version - Bug fixes and minor improvements that will work with current auths.
 Just copy paste new code in.

+**NOTE:  Changes in the ESI spec, such as adding/removing columns, name changes etc., may still break your app. **

 ### Parameter datatype samples
 | Type    | Description                          | Sample                 |